scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Fire

 A blast of fire shoots from your hands, hitting all creatures in a 3x1 beam.
 Make a spellcasting roll vs the targets dexterity.
-On hit the target takes a wound, if you crit the targets take an additional wound.
+On hit the target takes a wound, if you crit the targets take another wound.

 The beam length increases by 1 per level and you add a proficiency die for every level above 1st